racastillojr/request-tracker/README.md

 <b>rtctl.py:</b>
 This script assumes you are using postfix.
 It blocks spammers for all instances hosted on your server by rejecting mail at /etc/postfix/access.
 This script will eventually have several argument to perform other tasks.
+Also, make sure you have the following defined in /etc/postfix/main.cf

+smtpd_sender_restrictions = hash:/etc/postfix/access